 a.
 Order Form.
 Customer purchases the Products and Services by executing an Order Form.
 “Order Form” means the Bottomline document, in either electronic or paper form, that establishes the Products and Services purchased, the Fees to be paid and other material business terms.

 b.
 Fees.
 Customer agrees to pay all fixed and recurring fees (collectively, the “Fees”) in accordance with the terms set forth in the applicable invoice or Order Form.
 Customer shall reimburse Bottomline for all expenses it may incur in its efforts to collect any amounts owed to Bottomline.
 Any portion of the Fees that is not paid when due will accrue interest at one and one-half percent (1.5%) per month or the maximum rate permitted by applicable law, whichever is less, from the due date until paid.
 Customer shall pay the Fees without offset or deduction.
 Any amounts Customer disputes must be disputed in writing within thirty (30) days from receipt of invoice or Customer’s right to dispute such amounts shall be deemed waived.
-Bottomline may increase its Fees upon forty-five (45) days prior written notice no more than five percent (5%) in any twelve (12) month period after the first twelve (12) months of the Term (as defined in the applicable Order Form).
+Commencing in year two (2), Bottomline reserves the right to increase fees annually.
+Such increase shall be by an amount calculated as the US CPI-U as published by the Bureau of Labor Statistics as of January of the current calendar year plus three percent (3%).
 Bottomline shall pass-through any third-party service fees (such as telecommunication charges) to Customer.

 c.
 Taxes.
 Customer shall pay all sales, use and excise taxes relating to or arising under these Terms, exclusive of taxes based on Bottomline’s net income.
 All amounts payable hereunder by Customer shall be paid without deduction or withholding for or on account of any present or future tax, levy, impost, fee, assessment, deduction or charge by any taxing authority.